amshafisal/Homework-1-/homework1.md

 Luna
 Daisy Top 5 names for Cats NA Luna Lucy Lily Max (10 points)

-\`5.
+\#ANSWER Exe5 \`5.
 What names are more common for cats than dogs?
 The ones above the line or the ones below the line?

-Answer here
+lily milo charli bella luna lala stella max molly maggie jack henry pepper

 (4 points)